Alvkuzin/IBSEn/README.md

  5. Occasional NaNs in IC spectrum.
 Should we ignore them (e.g. by interpolating)?
 Are they there because of something internally Naimian or is it my fault?
  6. Sometimes LC has problems with calculating fluxes if more than 1 band is passed.
 The value of E out of interpolating segment, apparently.
-The error depends on the time grid, so probably it happens only at some times.
+The error depends on the time grid, so probably it happens only at some times. **FIXED, let's watch.'**
  7. In LC, write interpolators for everything, not just sed/sed_s/emiss, so that all quantities can be inferred at times t as lc.quant\_i(t).
  8. Make LC.peek_animate() which would make cute gifs with animated scheme of the system and SEDs (e/gamma) also animated.
  9. It seems rather simple to make a 3d interactable visualisation of the IBS.
 The only thing that stops me is the visualisation of winds in 3d.